+Now is the era of shift-left testing.
 Little by little, modern development processes are tearing down the vestiges of the establishment.
 Gone are the days of waterfall, large and unruly design artifacts, and bloated change committees (well, almost).
 Processes move faster, deployments occur more quickly, and teams collaborate closer than ever before.
-Today, it’s all about shift-left testing.

 It’s looking a lot less like a development process and more like a continuous lifecycle of quick feedback and iteration.
 There isn’t a definitive start and stop to each stage.
 We’re always learning and adjusting. impressive tooling like CI/CD allows operations teams to quickly push, pull, adjust, and shift.
 Everything is happening earlier and more often.
 Testing is no exception.